Eddy Usage

 Heated Bed

-- The macro below will change the bed mesh scanning action to rapid mode.
+- The macro below will make the bed mesh scanning action enter fast mode

-- This configuration reduces the impact of bed heating on scanning.
+- This configuration reduces the impact of the heated bed on the scanning process

-- This configuration reduces the impact of high-power heated beds on EDDY.
+- This configuration reduces the impact of a high-power heated bed on EDDY

-- It turns off the heated bed during mesh calibration and re-heats it to the original temperature after completion.
+- Turn off the heated bed when calibrating the mesh, and reheat it to the original temperature after completion

 [gcode_macro BED_MESH_CALIBRATE]